Quantum adiabatic machine learning with zooming: Higgs Boson Classification

-Compared to the QAML algorithm, the area under the receiver operating characteristic curve (AUROC) is significantly improved by QAML-Z on all training set sizes (Figure \ref{roc}).
-We select the best-performing traditional classifier (a deep neural network) from the original publication as a benchmark.
-A logistic regression directly optimizes the mean-squared error given in Eq.~(\ref{mse}) and is thus also shown.
-When compared to classical simulated annealing, QAML-Z performs significantly better for all training set sizes due to its use of excited states in the neighborhood of the ground state, marking further improvement over the original QAML algorithm (Figure \ref{qasa}).
+Compared to the QAML algorithm, the area under the receiver operating characteristic curve (AUROC) is significantly improved by QAML-Z on all training set sizes (Figure~\ref{roc}).
+We select the best-performing classical classifiers (a deep neural network and XGBoost) from the QAML Higgs optimization benchmark, although we optimize additional parameters of the classical algorithms to further improve their performance from Ref.~\cite{nature}.
+A logistic regression (LR-Z) directly optimizes the mean-squared error of classification over the set of augmented classifiers that QAML-Z is applied to.
+When compared to classical simulated annealing (SA-Z), QAML-Z performs slightly better (see Figure~\ref{qasa}).

+We observe the effectiveness of both the zooming and augmentation aspects of QAML-Z (Figure~\ref{fig:zperform}).
+The area under the ROC curve illustrates both the impact of classifier augmentation and the impact of zooming, showing advantages in both the classifier augmentation and zooming methodologies.
+Examining the normalized Ising model energy as a function of iteration number, the zooming algorithm is also shown to monotonically decrease the Hamiltonian energy with additional anneals.